nickayson/CPSC-449-Project-3/README.md

 2) Restart the nginx file with the nginx restart command "sudo service nginx restart"
 3) Make var folder with "sh ./bin/start.sh"
 4) run "foreman start"
-5) Inside the api directory run "sh ./bin/init.sh" to initiate db
+5) Inside the directory run "sh ./bin/init.sh" to initiate db
 6) The servers should be running after this
 7) Open a new terminal and begin making API calls below